 The UK's post-Brexit options and 'adequacy'

-In light of the Brexit vote on 23 June, the most obvious options for the UK for interacting and trading with the EU are particularly interesting when looked at through a data protection law lens:
+In light of the Brexit vote and subsequent notice to leave the EU, the most obvious options for the UK for interacting and trading with the EU are particularly interesting when looked at through a data protection law lens:

 The European Free Trade Association (EFTA) model: often referred to as the Norwegian model, if it takes this route, the UK will remain a party to the European Economic Area (EEA) Agreement.
 It will therefore benefit from free trade arrangements and be included in the EU single market but will have to commit to comply with certain fundamental EU rules and restrictions.
 For Norway, Iceland and Lichtenstein (the existing non-EU members of the EEA) this currently means that they have each implemented the Data Protection Directive and the e-Privacy Directive into their respective local laws.
 It seems unlikely that the UK will be able to avoid accepting the GDPR as is if this option is adopted.